 This article on Action Painting Abstract Expressionism is written in “action writing” – no plan, no corrections.
 Action painting is absolutely nonobjective by nature, also called gestural as a style of abstract painting.
 The artist spontaneously brushes, pours, drizzles, and smears paint on to the canvas or paper.
 These paintings exhibit both the qualities of the materials used and the physical acts of the artist.
 This method of abstract painting gained popularity from the 40s to the 60s.

 Some of the most popular of these artists have been discussed here.
 Another list: James Brooks, Willem de Kooning, Sam Francis, Conrad Marca-Relli, Franz Kline, Grace Hartigan, Jack Tworkov, Joan Mitchell, and Jackson Pollock.
 There are good examples of action painting on the web for all of these artists.
 And many artists today use this technique as a nonobjective painting technique.
-Check out the works here, small abstract paintings on paper by Brad Bannister.
+Check out the works here by Brad Bannister.

 When Jackson Pollock worked he essentially ignored a planned composition.
 His works do not depict any objects.
 He simultaneously acts and reacts to his own impulses.
 While action painting may use a thought process it does not depend on any heirarchy of decisions that could be seen as a plan to depict anything.
 The movements and rhythms are present to some extent but because they are spontaneous they often surprise the viewer just as much as the artist is surprised.
 But the artist is using the surprise as the basis for his/her next reaction.